 Instructions

-• In a large bowl, whisk together flour, paprika, garlic powder, onion powder, cayenne pepper, salt, and black pepper.
-Pour in beer and whisk until batter is smooth.
-You may need to use a spatula towards the end as the batter gets pretty thick.
+• For the Baja Shrimp: In a large bowl, whisk together the flour, paprika, garlic powder, onion powder, cayenne pepper, if using, salt, and black pepper.
+Pour in the beer and whisk until smooth.
+Use a spatula to stir if the batter becomes too thick to whisk.
 Pat shrimp dry and add to the batter.
 Toss until well coated.
-Set aside.

-• Heat 3 tablespoons peanut oil in a large non-stick skillet over medium-high heat until shimmering.
+• Heat 2 tablespoons of the avocado oil in a large nonstick skillet over medium-high heat until shimmering.
 Add half of the shrimp in a single layer and cook for 2-3 minutes per side.
-Meanwhile, line a plate with a paper towel.
-Once shrimp are golden brown and crispy, transfer to the paper towel-lined plate to drain.
-Add the remaining tablespoon of oil to the skillet and cook the remaining shrimp.
+Meanwhile, line a large plate with a paper towel.
+Once the shrimp are golden brown and crispy, transfer to the paper towel-lined plate to drain.
+Add the remaining 2 tablespoons avocado oil to the skillet and cook the remaining shrimp.

-• In a large bowl, whisk together Greek yogurt, lime juice and zest, sriracha, garlic, salt, and black pepper.
-Stir in ¾ of the chopped cilantro.
-Add the coleslaw mix and toss until well coated.
+• For the Creamy Cilantro Slaw: In a large bowl, whisk together the Greek yogurt, lime juice, lime zest, sriracha, garlic, salt, and black pepper.
+Add the shredded cabbage and 1⁄3 cup of the chopped cilantro.
+Toss until well coated.
 Set aside until ready to serve.

-• Toast the corn tortillas in a dry skillet or directly over a gas flame until lightly charred.
-Fill each tortilla with a generous spoonful of creamy cilantro slaw, a few pieces of fried shrimp, and slices of avocado.
-Garnish with thinly sliced red onion, the remaining chopped cilantro, and green onions.
+• To Assemble the Tacos: Toast the corn tortillas in a dry skillet or directly over a gas flame until lightly charred.
+Fill each tortilla with a generous spoonful of the Creamy Cilantro Slaw, a few fried shrimp, and 1-2 slices of avocado.

-• Serve the Baja shrimp tacos immediately with the remaining lime half cut into wedges on the side for squeezing.
-Enjoy!
+• Serve the tacos immediately with the remaining chopped cilantro, green onions, and lime wedges on the side for squeezing.

 Last step!
 If you make this, please leave a review letting us know how it was!